 Source: James K. Polk

-This monument, made of bronze, is a full-body sculpture of James Knox Polk, the 11th president of the United States (1845-1849).
+A full-body sculpture of James Knox Polk, the 11th president of the United States (1845-1849), is made of bronze.
 He was the only graduate of the University of North Carolina at Chapel Hill to become president.
 The statue depicts Polk as a young man holding folded papers in his right hand; his left arm is outstretched as if he is gesticulating to a crowd during an oration.
 He stands atop a carved outline of the United States.

 The University of North Carolina at Chapel Hill